 PSPDFKit has support for the above permissions on a per-platform basis.
 This is ongoing work, and support for more permissions is being worked on to reach feature parity across platforms.

-Below you can find a detailed breakdown of the permissions that can be set in a document.
+Below you’ll find a detailed breakdown of the permissions that can be set.

 Printing and High-Quality Printing